xmfbit/gtest-VisualStudio-CMake-example/README.md

 ## Acknowledgement
-When I try to complete this example project, I received much help from @dmonopoly, whose repo is [gtest-cmake-example](https://github.com/dmonopoly/gtest-cmake-example/pull/6) and @weliveindetail, who solve the MSVC's linkage problem.
+When I try to complete this example project, I received much help from @dmonopoly, whose repo is [gtest-cmake-example](https://github.com/dmonopoly/gtest-cmake-example/pull/6) and @weliveindetail, who solved the MSVC's linkage problem.
 Thanks!